garylirocks/quickrefs/azure-compute.markdown

 - Could be installed manually
 - `WindowsAzureGuestAgent.exe` is the process in the guest VM
 - It spawns `CollectGuestLogs.exe`, which collects some logs, produces a ZIP file that's transferred to the VM's host.
 Support professionals could use this ZIP file to investigate issues on the request of the VM owner.

+### Automatic Extension Upgrade

+VM health is monitored after the new extension is installed, if the VM is not healthy within 5 minutes of the upgrade, the extension is rolled back

+- Supports VM and VMSS
+- Follow thea Availability-first deployment model

+#### Availability-first model

+Ensures the availability configurations in Azure are respected across multiple availability levels

+- Across regions
+  - Phased
+  - Geo-paired regions NOT in the same phase
+- Within a region
+  - VMs in different availability zones are NOT upgraded concurrently
+  - Single VMs that aren't part of an availability set are batched on a best-effort basis to avoid concurrent upgrades for all VMs in a subscription
+- Within a set
+  - All VMs in a common availability set are NOT upgraded concurrently
+  - VMs in a common availability set are upgraded within update domain boundaries.
+VMs across multiple update domains aren't upgraded concurrently

 ### How to connect to Internet